 Programmer John McCready has had a significant impact on the television industry in New Zealand.
 After extended time in music and radio he joined TVNZ in 1989 as Manager of Presentation and Promotion, just as TV3 came on air.
 The following year McCready became TVNZ's Director of Programming, and revamped both TV1 and TV2 over a four year period.
-He headed overseas for a while, before returning to New Zealand as Director of Programming and Marketing for Sky TV.
+After time overseas he became Director of Programming and Marketing at Sky TV.
 Before retiring in 2007, McCready successfully launched The Living Channel and Food TV on Sky.

 - Getting into television by accident